mustmodify/collection-json.rb/README.md

 # CollectionJSON

-## Fork Changes
+## Forked Changes

-In the process of using collection+JSON for an API, we found we had certain needs that weren't being met.
+In the process of using collection+JSON for an API, our team found we had certain needs that weren't being met.
 We have added non-canon elements to collection+JSON in this repo.
-We have tried to do so responsibly, but it's important to note that this is NOT PER Collection+JSON spec.
+We have tried to do so responsibly, but it's important to note that this is NOT per Collection+JSON spec.
 But it is good stuff, and we think it's useful.

+* meta
+* template validations
+* template options
+* template option conditions
+* template errors
+* related ( alpha )
 ### Meta

 Sometimes you have meta-data that doesn't belong in an item, is not a link, etc. Examples include: